Curriculum Vitae

 February-March 2008: Visiting Professor, Laboratoire Psychologie Perception

-September 2007-September 2008: Visiting Scholar, Caltech
+September 2007-September 2008: Visiting Associate in Psychology, Caltech

-June 2006-present: Professeur agrŽgŽ (Associate Professor), UniversitŽ de MontrŽal
+June 2006-June 2014: Professeur agrŽgŽ (Associate Professor), UniversitŽ de MontrŽal

-March 2006-September 2006: Visiting Professor, UniversitŽ Catholique de Louvain
+March-September 2006: Visiting Professor, UniversitŽ Catholique de Louvain

-August 2005: Visiting Scholar, Caltech
+August 2005: Visiting Associate in Psychology, Caltech

-June, 2001-June, 2006: Professeur adjoint (Assistant Professor), UniversitŽ de MontrŽal
+June 2001-June 2006: Professeur adjoint (Assistant Professor), UniversitŽ de MontrŽal

 EDUCATION